Assistant or Associate Professor in Sculpture

-Position Description: The Department of Art at UC Irvine's Claire Trevor School of the Arts seeks a lecturer in Photography.
+The Department of Art at UC Irvine's Claire Trevor School of the Arts seeks an Assistant or Associate Professor of Sculpture.
 The Department of Art offers both the Bachelor of Arts degree (BA) and the Master of Fine Arts degree (MFA).
-The starting date for the position is July 1, 2015, with teaching responsibilities commencing in September 2015.
+The starting date for the position is July 1, 2016, with teaching responsibilities commencing in September 2016.

 Faculty positions at the University of California entail research, teaching, and service responsibilities.
 The Department of Art seeks an artist with a strong record of producing and exhibiting sculpture at the forefront of contemporary art, who possesses a deep knowledge of both historical precedent and the contemporary expanded field, challenging the limits of existing conventions while embracing both unorthodox and traditional methods of production.
 We seek a colleague with a conceptually-driven art practice and an expanded approach to sculpture which might include, but is not limited to, interdisciplinary research, unconventional constructions, performance, installation, evolving materials and technologies, material culture investigations, or public practice.
 The successful candidate must demonstrate ability and strong interest in teaching sculpture courses at all undergraduate levels, contribute to a diverse range of approaches in developing the expanding studio and sculpture curriculum, as well as teach lecture courses to a general undergraduate population.
 In addition, the new faculty member should possess the versatility to teach interdisciplinary graduate critique and seminar courses, participate in the mentorship of graduate students, and share in departmental administrative duties such as program planning and committee participation.